mithra62/ee_export/system/user/addons/export/EXTENDING.md

 ## §10 Using Third-Party Plugins with Built-In Tags

-Once a third-party add-on registers custom formats, outputs, or modifiers, those keys are immediately available as param values in **any** Export template tag — including the built-in first-party tags.
+Once a third-party add-on registers custom formats, outputs, or modifiers, those keys are immediately available as param values in **any** Export template tag, including the built-in first-party tags.
 No additional wiring is needed.
+Register once; use anywhere.

 ### Custom format with a built-in tag